cassiebreviu/intro-nlp-wine-reviews/README.md

 ```
 ![graph](https://raw.githubusercontent.com/cassieview/intro-nlp-wine-reviews/master/imgs/pricequality2.PNG)

-we now have quality buckets based on the points to use as a label class for our multi-classification model.

 ### 1. Create priceRange column from price column of `1-30`, `31-50`, `51-100`, `Above 100` and `0` for columns with NaN.
 Below is a function to return string priceRange based on price value.

 ```python